1940 Kilkenny Senior Hurling Championship

-The 1940 Kilkenny Senior Hurling Championship was the 46th staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board.
+The 1940 Kilkenny Senior Hurling Championship was the 46th staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board in 1887.

+Éire Óg were the defending champions.

-On 13 October 1940, Carrickshock won the championship after a 1–04 to 1–02 defeat of Mullinavat in the final.
-It was their third championship title overall and their first title in two championship seasons.
+The final was played on 13 October 1940 at Nowlan Park in Kilkenny, between Carrickshock and first-time finalists Mullinavat.
+Carrickshock won the match by 1–04 to 1–02 to claim their third championship title overall and a first title in two years.